 We have all been there…work presentations, giving a toast at a friend’s wedding, or simply being in a crowded place.
 Our anxiety levels rise and we freeze up.

-But how do we reduce anxiety that is frequently experience in public settings?
+But how do we reduce the anxiety that is frequently experienced in public settings?